How to Get Your First Commission

 Easy enough, right?
 This was, mind you, after years of seeing other composers get commissions and feeling completely baffled by the whole process.
 After that first fortuitous commission, it was over a year before I received another one, from a conductor who’d pursued his doctorate at the University of Maryland while I was an undergraduate there.
 In the year between those two commissions, I wondered whether perhaps the first one was a fluke.
 Maybe no one else would ever want to work with me again.

 That wasn’t true, of course.
 The hardest part of getting a first commission can be accepting that it just takes time.
-Much like dating, getting a commission just sort of happens when you connect with the right person at the right time.
-While commissions do depend on the timing being right for a conductor and their ensemble, there are actions you can take in the meantime to greatly increase the odds of getting a commission.
+Much like dating, getting a commission happens when you connect with the right person at the right time.
+While commissions do depend on the timing being right for a conductor and their ensemble, there are actions you can take in the meantime to greatly increase the odds of getting one.

 Relationships with conductors don’t form overnight, and your first few commissions will likely come from people you already know, or people only one degree removed from you.
 It usually isn’t until your work is known on a bigger scale that people will contact you out of the blue wanting to commission you.
 Even then, they'll often know someone who’s worked with you in the past and personally recommended your work.